sdpython/onnxcustom/_doc/sphinxdoc/source/tutorial_training/tutorial_6_training.rst

 <onnxcustom.utils.orttraining_helper.add_loss_output>`
 adds a loss to define a graph *loss, Y=loss(f(W, X), W, expected_Y)*.
-This same function is able to add the necessary nodes to compute L1 and L2 losses or a combination of both, a L1 or L2 penalties or a combination of both.
-Assuming the user was able to create an an ONNX graph, he would add *0.1 L1 loss + 0.9 L2 loss* and a L2 penalty on the coefficients by calling :func:`add_loss_output
+This same function is able to add the necessary nodes to compute L1 and L2 losses or a combination of both, a L1 or L2 regularizations or a combination of both.
+Assuming the user was able to create an an ONNX graph, he would add *0.1 L1 loss + 0.9 L2 loss* and a L2 regularization on the coefficients by calling :func:`add_loss_output
 <onnxcustom.utils.orttraining_helper.add_loss_output>`
 like that: